Jalmari Jaakkola

 His other research interests included the historical origins of the Birkarls and Kvens, and the historical background of Kalevala epic poetry.

 Early life and education

 Jaakkola was born in Eurajoki to a peasant family of Markus Jaakkola and Johanna Fredrika Nuorante.
 He completed student matriculation in 1905 and studied history and Finnish language at the University of Helsinki.
 He made studying journeys to Germany and Sweden, and graduated with a bachelor's degree in 1909, a licentiate in 1921, and a PhD in 1923.
-The subject of his doctoral thesis was the legend of Eric IX of Sweden and its authenticity.
+The subject of his doctoral thesis was the legend of Saint Erik and its authenticity.

 He worked as a teacher and a headmaster until he was appointed a docent of Nordic history in 1923, and later a professor of Finnish history in 1932.